lh3/miniprot/README.md

 ### Installation

 Miniprot requires SSE2 or NEON instructions and only works on x86\_64 or ARM CPUs.
-It depends on zlib for parsing gzip'd input files.
+It depends on [zlib][zlib] for parsing gzip'd input files.
 To compile miniprot, type `make` in the source code directory.
 This will produce a standalone executable `miniprot`.
 This executable is all you need to invoke miniprot.

 ### Usage